Decision Answer

 Decision paralysis is not a lack of information — it is usually a specific bias or fear in disguise.
 How to identify which one is operating on you.

 Decision paralysis is almost never about missing information.
 It is usually fear of regret, perfectionism, or information overload in disguise.
 The first move is to diagnose which one you are dealing with.
 The second is to apply the satisficing reframe: a good enough decision made now and reviewed in 72 hours beats a perfect decision made after the window closes.
 Paralysis itself has a cost, and that cost is almost always underweighted.
+A structured AI decision framework externalises the process, which breaks the loop.

 The three root causes of decision paralysis